 The use of transitions in video editing is a common technique to create an emotional connection between scenes.
 A transition can be used as a subtle crossfade or stylized effect, depending on your needs for the project at hand.

-There are many different types available from Premiere Pro with various degrees of complexity - choose which one best suits what you're trying to accomplish.
+There are many different types available from Premiere Pro with various degrees of complexity - choose which one best suits what you're trying to accomplish with this Adobe Premiere Pro tutorial on transition.

 To add transitions into your video in Premiere Pro, simply return to your bottom left panel, select “Effects”, and find “Video Transitions.”